mech/Notes/JavaScript/React/states.md

 # States and Props

+> Debugging mutable state is a brainteaser: "The butcher lives in the red house on Wed.
+The odd houses were painted on Sunday..."

 Every serious applications need to represent states *over time*.
 Root of all evil is state changing over time.

 Human mind is not good at keeping track of state changing over time.